takoikatakotako/en.swiswiswift.com/content/post/2017-10-08/index.md

 +++
-title = "UITableViewにヘッダーを設定する"
-url = "2017-10-08"
-date = "2017-10-08"
+title = "Setting a header in UITableView" url = "2017-10-08" date = "2017-10-08"
-description = "UITableViewにヘッダーを設定する"
-tags = [
+description = "Setting a header in UITableView" tags = [
     "iOS",
 ]